15 Sep How to tackle stress?

 It always makes me smile a little when I hear people talk about tackling stress.
 I imagine stress being wrestled to the ground on a rugby pitch.
 It’s a funny picture – but I understand how stress can feel like an opponent that you need to beat.
-If left unchecked, stress can be harmful to your organisation, leading to poor outcomes in relationships, productivity, creativity and the wellbeing of your people.
+If left unchecked, stress can lead to poor health and wellbeing and have negative impact on relationships, ability to achieve results, creativity and confidence.
 It’s no wonder you want to get the better of stress.

 So what do you do?
 You turn to stress prevention strategies.
 But how effective are these when it’s impossible to prevent stressful circumstances occurring?
 Your train is delayed so you’re stressed about getting to your meeting on time.
 The printer packs up just when you need an important document.
 Unfortunately, these sorts of external triggers can’t be stopped.
 They’re out of your control and they’re never ending.
 It’s wishful thinking to believe that once you’ve got one problem sorted, that will be the end of it and there’ll be no more stress.

 Perhaps that’s why stress management techniques are so appealing.
 If you can’t prevent stress then at least you can try to manage it.
 And let me count the ways you can do it: mindfulness, meditation, exercise, yoga, prayer, listening to music, spending time in nature, walking your dog, watching funny movies, reading, squishing a stress ball.
 There’s something for everyone, as they say.

 But how sustainable are these techniques?
 I have clients who tell me ‘Yes, I go for a long walk and it’s very relaxing – but as soon as I’m back in the office I feel stressed again.’
 Others have success with a particular stress management technique but after a while it stops working as well, which makes them feel disheartened.
 And then there are situations where a stress management solution is no longer possible – like when you depend on going to the gym and suddenly COVID-19 happens.